Synerlabs/cohorts/docs/api-blueprint.md

 5. **Validation**: Input validation should be implemented for all endpoints to ensure data integrity.

+6. **Type-specific Validation**: For organization creation and updates, validation should be performed based on the organization type's metadata schema.

+7. **Requirement Verification**: When processing applications or organization changes, requirements should be verified automatically where possible.

+8. **Relationship Management**:
+   - Some relationships may require approval from the target organization
+   - Bidirectional relationships can be established with a single API call
+   - Relationship metadata should be validated based on relationship type

+9. **Form Processing**:
+   - Form submissions may trigger automatic actions based on configuration
+   - File uploads in forms should be properly validated and stored
+   - Form data should be validated against the form's field definitions

-6. **Cross-Organization Operations**: Some operations may need to span multiple organizations in the hierarchy, especially for payment distributions.
+10. **Cross-Organization Operations**: Some operations may need to span multiple organizations in the hierarchy, especially for payment distributions.

-7. **Payment Processing Workflow**:
-   - When processing payments for bundled memberships or memberships subject to revenue sharing:
-     1. Create the payment record
-     2. Apply revenue sharing rules
-     3. Create distribution records
-     4. Activate memberships
-     5. Notify relevant organizations

-8. **Financial Reconciliation**:
-   - The system should provide tools for reconciling distributed payments
-   - Reporting should make it clear how payments were split
-   - Audit trails should be maintained for all financial transactions